jylhakos/literature_and_publications/LC-1350/Mathematical Formulas Evaluation Metrics.md

     return results
 ```

 This collection of mathematical formulas provides the quantitative foundation for predicting LLM displacement timelines in translation services, with specific focus on Swedish-English language pairs but generalizable to other contexts.
-These formulas are referenced throughout "Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation.md" and research methodology.
+These formulas are referenced throughout the main research paper "Timeline of Shift to Large Language Models in Text-to-Text Translation.md" and support the comprehensive methodology.